 How to bathe a German Shepherd puppy

-Treat your puppy’s first water procedure like bathing a newborn baby.
+Treat your GSD puppy’s first bath like bathing a newborn baby.
 Prepare carefully and anticipate everything beforehand.

-Steps of bathing your puppy for the first time:
+Steps for bathing your German Shepherd puppy for the first time:

 - Fill the tub with water so that it covers the pet’s paws or reaches most to the dog’s chest.
 Make sure the water temperature does not exceed 35-36 degrees Celsius.